 Triple Coffee's direct relationship with coffee producers strikes gold, again.

 Pacas is a very high quality arabica bean that is a genetic derivative of the quintessential Bourbon varietal.
-These varietals are famous for their sweetness and perform very well with high altitudes and volcanic soils, which are precisely the conditions found in El Sauce, Santa Barbara.
+These varietals are famous for their sweetness and perform very well with high altitudes and volcanic soils, which are precisely the conditions found in La Leona, Santa Barbara.

 Santa Barbara is a preeminent coffee region of Honduras.
 Santa Barbara's high altitude and volcanic soil, situated adjacent to the largest lake in Honduras (Lake Yojoa), create an extremely unique and favorable environment for award winning coffees.
-Ever year a large portion of Cup of Excellence coffees come from the mountainous region of Santa Barbara.
+Ever year a large portion of Cup of Excellence coffees come from Santa Barbara.